Do Dishayen: Plot

 Ajitesh is a wealthy businessman, whose wife Maya leaves him after the birth of their kid named Arunesh.
-When Arun craves for his mother's love, Ajit mages to calm him down by lying about the whereabouts of his mother.
+When Arun craves for his mother's love, Ajit manages to calm him down by lying about the whereabouts of his mother.
 One fine day, Arun walks into a store and finds Uma, who looks exactly like his mother.
 He convinces her to come to his house but before he could introduce her to his father, she goes away.